google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 fixed amount of time, less than a day, and then the environment gets recycled.

 For this class and for small data science and machine learning projects, this is okay.
-For longer running projects, there are ways to point Colab at a different environment.
+For longer-running projects, there are ways to point Colab at a different environment.
 You can also download Colab notebooks and run them in Jupyter on a machine that can store the files longer-term.

-Do be warned though, if you do a lot of processing on data and save that data to a file, you will want to download the file before the Colab environment gets recycled.
+Do be warned, though, if you do a lot of processing on data and save that data to a file, you will want to download the file before the Colab environment gets recycled.